Solaris Shade and Harvest Module

 - Facility zones created with the correct types and cluster/device membership

-- Harvest zones: fixtures with dim control; closed loop requires at least one ALS-capable device in the zone
+- Harvest zones: fixtures with dim control; closed loop needs at least one ALS-capable device in the zone

 - Glare / shading zones: shade actuators (INX/Core shades, Somfy PoE motors, etc.)